InfamousVague/DZSA-ZombieMultiplierTool/README.md

 ## Reset To Defaults
 Ah crap, you have way to many zombies, you've made a huge mistake and you want to get the normal config back!
 Just run `./ZombieMultiplierTool` again and it will generate a fresh config from the base.

+## Windows Users
+Windows users can use all of the same flags listed above simply run the `.exe` instead of the unlabled binary.
+For example `ZombieMultiplierTool.exe -InfectedGlobal=1.5 -InfectedArmy=2` from the command prompt.